 Contact (734) 420-6900, ext. #107

 Phil Turner has worked with Local 243 and its membership for over 30 years.
 He is responsible for writing, editing and printing the Local 243 Mirror and adminstering Local 243's website.
 Phil has assisted with the production of flyers, brochures and mailings for Union organizing drives, various political campaigns and Union community service and charitable projects here in Michigan and across the country.

 A graduate of Michigan State University, Phil worked as an on-air news announcer/writer for 95 FM WVIC in East Lansing, Michigan.
 While attending MSU, Phil was News Director for the Michigan State Radio Network.
 He also worked in the public relations department for both the Michigan State AFL-CIO and the UAW's Community Action Program (CAP).

-Most recently, Phil worked as a school bus Driver and Union Steward for Utica Community School District in Sterling Heights, Michigan.
+Phil worked most recently as a school bus Driver and Union Steward for the Utica Community School District in Sterling Heights, Michigan.